nbpandey/httppipeline/README.md

 To get to container's shell, try

-  $ sudo docker exec -i -t 665b4a1e17b6 /bin/bash #by ID
+  $ sudo docker exec -i -t 665b4a1e17b6 /bin/bash #by ID.
+Replace 665b4a1e17b6 with your container ID.

   or

-  $ sudo docker exec -i -t loving_heisenberg /bin/bash #by Name
+  $ sudo docker exec -i -t loving_heisenberg /bin/bash #by Name.
+Replace loving_heisenberg with your container name.

   $ root@665b4a1e17b6:/#